How to keep your New Year’s resolutions

 3. Giving up too easily

 Everyone encounters setbacks in life.
 But you shouldn’t let minor setbacks derail all of your New Year’s resolutions.
-To prevent yourself from giving up too quickly, set benchmarks to meet throughout the year.
+Set benchmarks to meet throughout the year to prevent yourself from giving up too quickly.
 This will help to keep you on track and give you some momentum.

 4. Not developing a plan of action